Genusbiz/docs/users/search-and-refine/refining-search-results.md

 The refiners section contains a list of the refiners that are available for the objects in the table.
 Each refiner displays the number of objects in the search result that matches any of the refinement links for that refiner.
 By selecting a refiner, it is expanded to show all its refinement links.
 Each refinement link displays the number of objects that matches the criteria of that refinement link.

 Select a refinement link to narrow the search result, and only keep objects matching the refinement link.
-If you press the SHIFT key when selecting the refinement link, the operator for the criterion is reversed and only objects <span style="TEXT-DECORATION: underline">not matching the refinement link are kept.
+If you press the SHIFT key when selecting the refinement link, the operator for the criterion is reversed and only objects _not_ matching the refinement link are kept.

-<span style="FONT-STYLE: italic">For example:
+_For example:_

 A table with employees have three refiners; Department, Employee State, and Sales Territory.